gocongress/collab-repo/README.md

 # Collaboration Repository

-This repository is used for coordination between the US Go Congress and international Congress teams.
-The main purpose of this repo is **issue-based discussion and task coordination**.
+This repository is the public collaboration hub for the US Go Congress.
+It supports discussion and task coordination among members of the USGC team and external partners, including international Congress organizers.
+The primary function of this repo is **issue-based discussion and task coordination**.
 There is no code in this repo.

 ## New To GitHub?
 Here Is a Guide on How to Use This Repo